 You will be unable to use your debit card for internet-based transactions in Albania, Azerbaijan, Bulgaria, Croatia, Cyprus, Hong Kong, Latvia, Liechtenstein, Luxembourg, Malaysia, Mauritius, Netherlands, Netherlands Antilles, Philippines, Singapore, Slovenia, and Vietnam.
 You will be able to process PIN-based and signature-based debit card transactions in these countries.

 How do I report a suspected fraud, or a lost, stolen or compromised card?

 If you suspect there may be fraudulent activity on your account, you must notify the bank immediately.

-To report a lost, stolen or compromised ATM or debit card, contact the bank as soon as you become aware that your card is missing or has been compromised.
+To report a lost, stolen or compromised debit card, contact the bank as soon as you become aware that your card is missing or has been compromised.
 You may contact any branch office during business hours or call HOT CARD Lost & Stolen Services at 1-833-337-6075 after business hours.

 You can learn more about protecting your card or reporting fraudulent transactions by visiting the Federal Trade Commission website.

 I am having an issue when trying to activate my debit card.
 What should I do?